-- The term “sexual intercourse” can have a different meaning for different people
+- The term “virginity” means different things to different people

 What does it mean to be a virgin?